 - U.S. Military Operators Permit (if applicable)

-- CDL-ST WVR Application For Military Skills Test Waiver (completed by applicant & commanding officer).
-Waiver form must be presented to the MVA within 90 days of discharge if the applicant has been discharged.
+- CDL-SK TST WVR Application For Military Skills Test Waiver (completed by applicant & commanding officer).
+Waiver form must be presented to the MVA within 12 months of their discharge if the applicant has been discharged.

 The Customer Agent will:

 - Take your photograph.
 See MVA’s Photo Guidelines.

 - Review the documents that you have brought with you.